-- The size and maturity of the enterprise.
-Large, multinational companies are often held to a higher standard of secrecy controls than a small, single-location business. - The location of the enterprise.
+- The location of the enterprise.
 A company located in an industrial, competitive environment with frequent cross-movement of employees may require a different level of security than a company located in a remote, rural area and having a stable workforce. - The value of the trade secret.
 In general, the greater the importance of the particular secret to a profitable and differentiated product or service, the greater the extent of protective measures the owners will naturally take to reasonably protect the trade secret. - The extent and cost of the measures taken.
 A judge or jury may be more likely to find reasonable efforts when a trade secret owner implements more robust measures and does so consistently, ensuring that those with access understand what is confidential and how they are expected to protect it. - The rationale for the selection of the measures taken and not taken.
-Trade secret owners do not have to anticipate all possible risks to the integrity of their information, but control failures will be more readily understandable and excused when the owner can demonstrate that its decisions on security measures were thoughtfully tied to the reasonably anticipated risks.
+Trade secret owners do not have to anticipate all possible risks to the integrity of their information, 26 but control failures will be more readily understandable and excused when the owner can demonstrate that its decisions on security measures were thoughtfully tied to the reasonably anticipated risks.

-For a discussion of different size, maturity, and types of companies and trade secrets and how these factors might impact a "reasonable measures" determination for protecting trade secrets, see Appendix B.
+For a discussion of different size, maturity, and types of companies and trade secrets and how these factors might impact a or three-person shop may be different from reasonable steps for a larger company.") (citation omitted).